All Episodes

 We want to make sure that the security of our ports is in America's hands.

-We're gonna reject this deal.
+We're going to reject this deal.

 We don't want any part of this deal.

-They're up there sending messages back and forth, even now, those are the news alerts that are flying around even as we as we speak.
+Those are the news alerts that are flying around even as we speak.

 So the Democrats yesterday, they got all bent out of shape because they got outmaneuvered by somebody named Jerry Lewis.